legendary-mich/moonpipe/README.md

   - `EMIT_ERROR` - a `BufferOverflowError` error is emitted
   - `SHIFT` - the first value from the buffer is removed
   - `SKIP` - new values are skipped (not added to the buffer and so never processed)
+  - `SLICE` - In the SLICE mode values are packed into an array which is later processed as a whole.
+When the array is full, a new array is created.

 ##### TimeValve Preset Params:
 - `resolveType` - determines when the value is emitted